bairblog/bairblog.github.io/_posts/2018-11-26-physics-learning.md

 ## Physics-based Network

-Our goal is to learn the design (ie. how to best encode information) for the non-linear system outlined in figure 3.
-However, as we discussed traditional design methods will not work, so let us rethink the problem.
-Consider unrolling the iterations of the optimizer in Alg.
+Our goal is to learn the experimental design (i.e. how to best encode information) for the non-linear computational imaging system outlined in figure 3.
+However, as we discussed conventional design methods will not work, so let us rethink the problem.
+Consider *unrolling* the iterations of the optimizer in Alg.
 1 into a network where each layer of the network is an iteration of the optimizer.
 Within each layer we have operations which perform a gradient update, a proximal update, and an acceleration update.
-Now, we have a network, which includes specific operations that incorporate the non-linear image formation process as well as the sparsity-based non-linearities in the reconstruction.
+Now, we have a network, which includes specific operations that incorporate the non-linear image formation process and the prior information from the reconstruction.

 <p style="text-align:center;">
     <img src="http://bair.berkeley.edu/static/blog/physics/figure4.png"